 The 18-year-old driver fled the scene but got less than a mile down the road before ditching his car, which sustained massive damage in the crash.
 Police picked him up a few blocks away and measured his blood-alcohol level at more than double the legal limit.

 Kristi found out at 5 a.m., when a chaplain knocked on her door in Vancouver.
-After that, Kristi set about the grim task of telling Dustin’s three siblings, two still living at home or nearby a well as Kristi’s next oldest son, who lived in Georgia.
+After that, Kristi set about the grim task of telling Dustin’s three siblings, two still living at home or nearby and one who lived in Georgia.
 “I felt terrible for him,” Kristi says.
 “He’d just lost his older brother, and he was all by himself out there.”

 THE FIGHT WAS ON